panguloNORGE/ActionableEmail-Messages-App/README.md

 To build this app the following configurations and code are needed.
 Steps:

 1-In SFDC (setup) search for Email services and create a new email service.
 See screenshot in this GIT repository:new email service
-(notice you will an email destination address where emails have to be sent)
+(notice you will get an email destination address by default where emails have to be sent)

 2-This email service will need an apex class in order to convert the contents of the email into tasks in SFDC.
 See code uploaded in this repository and screenshot STEP2